|Implemented on||May 2018|

 Personal data breaches

-All breaches that present a risk to the rights and freedoms of individuals, as determined by the Data Protection Officer, shall be reported to the Information Commissioner at the earliest opportunity.
-In any event, they shall be reported no later than 72 hours from discovery.
+All breaches that present a risk to the rights and freedoms of individuals, as determined by the Data Protection Officer, shall be reported to the Information Commissioner at the earliest opportunity and in any event no later than 72 hours from discovery.
 Where a breach represents a high risk to individuals, the UK Statistics Authority shall notify all data subjects concerned.

 Data protection impact assessments

-When introducing a new processing activity that is likely to result in a high risk to the rights and freedoms of individuals, the UK Statistics Authority business areas will undertake an impact assessment.
-This will be to identify and mitigate those risks and seek guidance from the Data Protection Officer if required.
+When introducing a new processing activity that is likely to result in a high risk to the rights and freedoms of individuals, the UK Statistics Authority business areas will undertake an impact assessment to identify and mitigate those risks and seek guidance from the Data Protection Officer if required.

 Records of processing